Top 4 Myths About Fabric Softeners

 Dryer sheets are made from synthetic polyester, and the toxic chemicals contained in dryer sheet fabric softeners are what target the electrostatic charges.
 Dryer sheets are a sneaky single-use plastic, designed to be used once then tossed out, where they will persist in the environment forever.

-Many people report respiratory, dermatological, and neurological problems after being exposed to scented products, and federal regulatory organizations don't require manufacturers to list all fragrance ingredients on packaging.
+Many people report respiratory, dermatological, and neurological problems after being exposed to scented products due to the chemicals used as fragrances, and federal regulatory organizations don't require manufacturers to list all fragrance ingredients on packaging.

 Myth #4: There's No Way to Soften Clothes Without Environmental Impact